1. What is a Systematic Withdrawal Plan?

 2. Why do I need a Systematic Withdrawal Plan?

+SWP also helps investors who want a second income in addition to their salary from the job.
 With this plan, you as an investor can create a flow of income from your investment that is regular.
 If you seek to have periodic incomes for your travel or other needs, this is a great way to set this provision.
 It should be created in such a way that when you need cash the most, it is available.

 3. Why is the Systematic Withdrawal Plan a good investment option?